luciebinder/diler-digital-literacy-new/lecture/content/writing/scientific_paper.md

 > **Examples**
 >
 > ✅ Mindfulness Training Reduces Test Anxiety in Undergraduate Students: Evidence from a Randomized Controlled Trial <br>
-> :x: Mindfulness Eliminates Academic Stress and Boosts Performance Across All Students
+> ✖️ Mindfulness Eliminates Academic Stress and Boosts Performance Across All Students

 #### 2. Write for flesh-and-blood human beings who do not know your work